 - Severe aches and pains in muscles, joints, chest or belly

 When to seek care

-People who notice these signs of illness — especially fever, along with severe headache, stiff neck, or rash — in themselves or others should contact a health care provider.
+People who notice fever along with severe headache, stiff neck, rash or confusion — in themselves or others should contact a health care provider.
 If the signs of illness are unusually sudden or severe, seek emergency care.

 Meningococcal disease in Oregon

 Although Oregon's meningococcal disease rates are above the national average, it is still uncommon here.
 Case rates have been declining ever since 1994, when 136 cases were reported statewide.
 In recent years, groups B and C have each accounted for about a third of cases.